 Renewable energy generation and storage data collection.
-Collect data on when, and the quantity of energy that buildings with renewable energy are producing.
+Collect data on timing and quantity of energy that buildings with renewable energy are producing.
 Similarly, collect data on when energy storage systems are charging and discharging energy.
 This type of data collection could be tested through a state owned building pilot.
 Some additional LBNL resources